ijsto/ilayout-nextjs/README.md

 Next.js starter app with a dynamic layout by [iJS.to](https://ijs.to).

-- NextJS app with dynamic layout handled find it in `layouts/` folder.
+- Next.js app with dynamic layout handled find it in `layouts/` folder.

 - custom \_app.js file to support the layouts component